 5. And later, being very mad at her, he tells her:

 So you can see, many humour in these dialogues.

-Well, The Famer’s Wife is one of those underrated and un-well known Hitchcock’s films that certainly deserves to be discovered.
+Well, The Famer’s Wife is one of those underrated and lesser-known Hitchcock’s films that certainly deserves to be discovered.
 It’s a movie with qualities and faults.
 It’s not a masterpiece, but it certainly is a nice entertainment.
-There’s nothing boring with this film and it’s a good one to watch when you’re not too much into deep psychological films.
-Anyway, if you haven’t seen it, I hope I convinced you to watch it.
+There’s nothing boring with this it and it’s a good one to watch when you’re not too much into deep psychological films.
+Anyway, if you haven’t seen it, I hope I convinced you to do so.

 I want to thank Crystal from In the Good Old Days of Classic Hollywood and Lauren Champkin for hosting this event.
-It certainly was a great idea and a real fun to participate to it.
+It certainly was a great idea and a lot of fun to participate.
 Of course, I invite you to take a look a the other entries!
 Just click on the link below: